Raleigh–Durham International Airport: Future

+In June 2023, the Airport Authority Board approved an agreement to advance the planning process for Terminal 1 expansion to allow for future growth as RDU reached new passenger traffic records and destinations served.
+RDU is also planning on expanding their customs and border patrol center to accommodate the increase in international flights at RDU.

 Facilities

+Airfields

+Runway 05L/23R is north of the airport terminals, while runways 05R/23L and 14/32 are south of the airport terminals.
+New runway 05L/23R is currently under construction north of the current runway 05L/23R.

 Terminals

 The airport contains two terminals with a total of 45 gates.
-The two terminals do not have an airside connection; passengers moving between the terminals may ride a shuttle bus or take the moving walkway through the covered parking decks between the terminals.
-All non-pre–cleared international flights are processed in Terminal 2.
+The terminals do not have an airside connection; passengers moving between the terminals may ride a shuttle bus or take the moving walkway through covered parking decks between the terminals.
+All non precleared international flights are processed in Terminal 2 and arrive into gates C21, C23, C24 and C25.